cdpointpoint/ropemporium_party/challenges/x64/06_fluff/README.md

 With those 3 gadgets we can write successively each character of our string.

-We have to find an adress of a byte containing each one of them.
+We have to find an address of a byte containing each one of them.
 For that we can use radare2 and for example to find a 'f':

         [0x00400520]> / f